projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-To consume the new Secrets, reapply the Envoy Daemonset and the Contour Deployment YAML.
+To consume the new Secrets, reapply the Envoy Daemonset and the Sesame Deployment YAML.
 All the Pods will gracefully restart and reconnect using the new TLS Secrets.
-After this, the gRPC session between Contour and Envoy can be re-keyed by regenerating the Secrets.
+After this, the gRPC session between Sesame and Envoy can be re-keyed by regenerating the Secrets.

 ```bash
 $ kubectl apply -f examples/sesame/03-sesame.yaml
 $ kubectl apply -f examples/sesame/03-envoy.yaml
 ```

-Users who secure the gRPC session with their own certificate may need to modify the Envoy Daemonset and the Contour Deployment to ensure that their Secrets are correctly mounted within the corresponding Pod containers.
+Users who secure the gRPC session with their own certificate may need to modify the Envoy Daemonset and the Sesame Deployment to ensure that their Secrets are correctly mounted within the corresponding Pod containers.
-When making these changes, be sure to retain the `--resources-dir` flag to the `contour bootstrap` command so that Envoy will be configured with reloadable TLS certificate support.
+When making these changes, be sure to retain the `--resources-dir` flag to the `Sesame bootstrap` command so that Envoy will be configured with reloadable TLS certificate support.

-## Upgrading Contour 1.3.0 to 1.4.0
+## Upgrading Sesame 1.3.0 to 1.4.0

 ### Required Envoy version